trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 <img class="img-fluid" src="/assets/images/blog/2020-06-19/federico-google-maps-headshot.png" alt="Federico Google Maps headshot" title="Federico Google Maps headshot" />

 Sometimes you want something more striking.
-Or if you're not using Google, something that stands out.
+Or if you're not using Google, something that stands out in place of your name.

 A custom nadir is perfect for achieving this.
 What is a nadir?
-[This post explains more](2020-03-13-what-is-a-nadir).
+[This post explains more](/blog/2020/what-is-a-nadir).

 Google allows custom nadirs in 360 imagery, [as long as they follow their branding guidelines](https://www.google.co.uk/streetview/sales/).

-Some manufacturer or propriety apps will allow you to do this in their own tools.
+Some manufacturer or propriety apps will allow you to do this in their own tools too.

 This post explains how the processing of adding a nadir works, and how to do it yourself for free.